Design and Analysis Considerations for Causal Inference under Two-Phase Sampling in Observational Studies: Simulation

+Phase-2 sampling was conducted via two procedures: stratified SRSWOR and Poisson sampling (details in Appendix~\ref{app:dgp01}).
+In both procedures, the asymptotic sampling probabilities are equivalent.

-The target parameters were the population-level ATE, ATT, ATC, and ATO.
-The true values computed on the large sample were 0.165, 0.212, 0.146, and 0.198, respectively.
+The target parameters were the population-level ATE, ATT, ATU, and ATO.
+The true values computed from a large reference sample were $0.165$, $0.212$, $0.146$, and $0.198$, respectively.
 The estimators evaluated in this section were the SIW, EIW, SDR, and EDR estimators.
 Both the propensity score and the outcome regression models for each treatment group were correctly specified logistic regression models with covariates $V_1, \ldots, V_8, W$.

-Let $\hat\tau_w$ denote the estimated value and $\tau_w$ the true value obtained from the large sample, and let $E^*$ denote the expectation over the Monte Carlo replications.
-The estimators were evaluated using the following metrics: $\text{Bias} = E^*[\hat\tau_w] - \tau_w$, $\text{RMSE} = \sqrt{E^*[(\hat\tau_w - \tau_w)^2]}$, and $\text{empSE} = \sqrt{E^*[(\hat\tau_w - E^*[\hat\tau_w])^2]}$.
-For both empirical SE and RMSE, we also evaluated their relative values compared to those obtained from the oracle estimator, which uses the true $P(A=1\mid X)$, $Y^1$, and $Y^0$ for all individuals in the Phase 1 sample.
+Let $\hat\tau_h$ denote the estimated value and $\tau_h$ the true value obtained from the large sample, and let $E^*$ denote the expectation over the Monte Carlo replications.
+The estimators were evaluated using the following metrics: $\text{Bias} = E^*[\hat\tau_h] - \tau_h$, $\text{RMSE} = \sqrt{E^*[(\hat\tau_h - \tau_h)^2]}$, and $\text{empSE} = \sqrt{E^*[(\hat\tau_h - E^*[\hat\tau_h])^2]}$.
+For both empirical SE and RMSE, we also evaluated their relative values compared to those obtained from the oracle estimator, which uses the true $P(A=1\mid X)$, $Y^1$, and $Y^0$ for all individuals in the phase-1 sample.
 Furthermore, to assess the degree of efficiency improvement achieved by enrichment for both the IPTW-type and DR-type estimators, we also computed

 To assess the asymptotic behavior, the phase-2 sample size was set to $m\in\{200, 500, 1000, 2000\}$, and the phase-1 sample size was set to $n\in\{4m, 10m\}$.
-In total, 256 simulation scenarios were conducted, combining eight sample size configurations, four sampling schemes, eight choices of $V_{\text{obs}}$.
-Each simulation scenario was replicated 1000 times.
+In total, 256 simulation scenarios were conducted, combining eight sample-size configurations, four sampling schemes, and eight choices of $V_{\text{obs}}$.
+Each simulation scenario was replicated $1{,}000$ times.

-\subsection{Results}
+\subsubsection{Results}

 The overlap structure of the generated data is illustrated in Figure \ref{fig:PShist}.
-The true treatment prevalence was approximately 28-29\%, and since the inverse of the propensity score can take values up to several hundred, estimands such as the ATT or ATO are expected to be more practically preferable than the ATE.
+The true treatment prevalence was approximately 28--29\% (Figure~\ref{fig:PShist}); the resulting extreme propensity scores make the ATE particularly sensitive to estimation error, so the ATT and ATO are more relevant targets in this setting.

 As discussed in Section \ref{sec:benefit}, when stratified SRSWOR is used, the IPSW and enriched estimators are equal in finite samples, except for artificial randomness due to the delete-$d$ jackknife and negligible numerical discrepancies.
 Accordingly, no performance difference was observed between the two estimators.
 In what follows, we report only the results obtained under Poisson sampling in the main text, and the results under the stratified SRSWOR are reported in Appendix \ref{sec:addsim}.